 Entering Amman Beach costs 15 JD.
 It grants you access to the sandy beach, towels and sweet water showers.
 Very important to remove the salt from your body.
 But, it is not mandatory that you come to a pay beach.

-Of course you can access the sea from any other place, not from the many resorts and hotels aligning the area around Amman Beach.
-In fact, you will not experience the Dead Sea in full unless you choose to access any open beach.
+Of course, you can access the sea from any other place, not from the many resorts and hotels aligning the area around Amman Beach.
+In fact, you will not experience the Dead Sea in full unless you choose to access by an open beach.

 All you need to do is pack at least 3 bottles of 2 litres each of tap water (yes you have guessed why) and tell the taxi driver to take you just a bit further from Amman Beach, then make your way through the rocks down to the beach.
 Notice all the rocks, wood from trees and anything is covered in a thick white layer of pure salt.
 Also, there is no sand.
 Instead it’s a thick layer of transparent salt, very hard, and painful if you are thinking in walking barefoot.
 You need sandals.
 Please remember, this is very important to have sandals.

-You should not be inside the water more than 30 minutes.
-Otherwise the killer sun and the super salinity will burn your skin.
-Take special precaution no drop of water comes to your eyes.
+Now to what matters itself.
+You should not be inside the water for more than 30 minutes consecutive.
+Otherwise, the killer sun and the super salinity will burn your skin, well, the first if you are coming during the winter months will not count, but the salinity burning your skin yes.
+Take extreme precaution no drop of water comes in contact with your eyes.
 Don’t be silly by splashing water one each other’s.
-The Dead Sea is the last place you want to do that.
-If this happens come out from the water quick and rinse with sweet water.
-Also, not only the water itself, but your hands, if you touch your eyes the same will happen.
+The Dead Sea is the last place you will want to do that, and if this happens come out quickly and rinse with sweet water.
+Also, not only the water itself, but your hands, if you touch your eyes with your salty hands the same will happen.

-You don’t need towels, you dry almost immediately once you leave the water.
-Then take the bottles of tap water and water yourself to clear the salt from your body.
-You will have a guaranteed fun and laugh.
-But sometimes it’s much more fun to go on the cheap than on the easy.
+You don’t need towels, you dry almost instantly once you leave the water.
+Then take the bottles of tap water to rinse yourself from the salt.
+You will have a guaranteed fun and laugh in doing all this “clandestine” way.
+Sometimes it’s much more fun to go on the cheap, than on the easy way.